DragonBuild/dragon/docs/source/dragonmake.rst

 Tweak bundle filters
 ^^^^^^^^^^^^^^^^^^^^^
-Bundle filters tell MobileSubstrate what processes to inject your tweak into.
+Bundle filters tell MobileSubstrate (or whatever injection system your jailbreak uses) what processes to inject your tweak into.

-dragon supports the standard theos format, but allows specifying the values in the `DragonMake`, if you want.
+dragon supports the standard Theos format, but allows specifying the values in the `DragonMake`, if you want.

 .. code-block:: YAML